mhnvelu/hci-take-home-challenge/SOLUTION.md

 -   A REST api /api/patients/search accepts query params firstName, lastName, hospitalName
 -   The api is simple to handle search operation.
 It can support new search parameter easily.
 -   But if number of search parameters increases, this method needs to handle many conditional checks based on the business requirements.

+#### Test cases
+-   Unit tests for PatientController has been written.
+-   Unit tests for Repository can be written.

 ## How to run
 ### Clone the repo